MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake.md

 -   Data in your Data Lake Storage should meet the following CSV file format requirements:

     - **Compression type:** None
-    - **Column delimeter:** Comma (,)
+    - **Column delimiter:** Comma (,)
-    - **Row delimeter:** Default and encoding.
+    - **Row delimiter:** Default and encoding.
 For example, Default (\r,\n, or \r\n)

     :::image type="content" source="media/process-mining-byo-azure-data-lake/csv.png" alt-text="Screenshot of the File format settings screen.":::

-- All data must be in final event log format and meet therequirements listed in [Data requirements](process-mining-processes-and-data.md#data-requirements).
+- All data must be in final event log format and meet the requirements listed in [Data requirements](process-mining-processes-and-data.md#data-requirements).
 Data should be ready to be mapped to the process mining schema.
 No data transformation is available post ingestion.

 > [!IMPORTANT]
 > Ensure that time stamp represented in your CSV file follows the ISO 8601 standard format (for example, `YYYY-MM-DD HH:MM:SS.sss` or `YYYY-MM-DDTHH:MM:SS.sss`.